cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 * caption:
-          This code box shows how to use the default `tematres` thesaurus of the
+        The code box shows the use of the default `tematres` thesaurus of the
         `rbefdata` package to improve the search of datasets on a `BEFdata` platform.
-          Terms can be defined narrowed or broadened to extend the search query for of
+        Terms can be defined, narrowed or broadened to extend the search query for
+        datasets against the `BEFdata` portal with the `bef.get.datasets.for_keyord()`
-          the bef.get.datasets.for_keyord() command.
+        command.

 ### Download data